Dasharo/vpub/docs/index.md

 modern computers and embedded systems.
 As an open source project, it provides auditability and maximum control over the technology.

-As an active contributor and promoter of open-source firmware, the 3mdeb Team wants to familiarize participants with coreboot.
-You can also participate in providing support for the selected platform (more information in the near future).
+Hackathon will be organized in the form of workshop where you will learn how to flash coreboot on various hardware platforms using DYI and professional tools.

-3mdeb will provide the hardware needed to participate in the event.
-Bring your own hardware as well.
-If we find that it is already supported in the coreboot tree, we will be happy to flash coreboot on your device.
+Also bring your own laptop.
+We will analyze your hardware and feasibility of coreboot flashing.
+Don't worry!
+We can recover it if anything will go wrong.

-During the event there will be soft drinks and beer, as well as small snacks.
+As an active contributor and promoter of the open-source Dasharo firmware, the 3mdeb Team wants to familiarize attendees with the process of providing coreboot support for the selected platform (more information in the near future).
+For this part of the event, 3mdeb will provide the necessary hardware.

 ---